Hank Azaria apologizes for playing Apu on ‘The Simpsons’ for three decades

-In a recent episode of Dax Shepard’s podcast, “Armchair Expert,” Azaria recalled feeling hurt and defensive in 2017 when “The Problem With Apu,” a documentary by Indian American comedian Hari Kondabolu, launched a discussion about the character and the South Asian stereotypes he perpetuated.
+In a recent episode of Dax Shepard’s podcast, “Armchair Expert,” Azaria recalled feeling hurt and defensive in 2017 when “The Problem with Apu,” a documentary by Indian American comedian Hari Kondabolu, launched a discussion about the character and the South Asian stereotypes he perpetuated.

 Initially, Azaria said he didn’t want to “knee-jerk respond to what could have been … 17 hipsters in a microbrewery in Brooklyn.”
 But he realized he needed to educate himself: “I talked to a lot of Indian people.
 I talked to a lot of people who knew a lot about racism in this country,” Azaria said.
 “I took seminars.
 I read.”